sicelo17/CV-vue/README.md

 ## Challenges
 - I am having difficulties in displaying icons from my json file
-- The grid system on some of the elements is not aligning properly
 - images are not appearing from the json file
 - I am not sure how to call the methods in my vue project